 Government Code Section 26920(b) prescribes that the Auditor-Controller annually audit the Statement of Money in County Treasury (Statement) prepared by the Treasurer-Tax Collector.
 The purpose of the audit is to verify whether the Statement presents fairly the cash and investments deposited with the Treasurer.
-This audit was performed as of June 30, 2010, and \$1,921,477,108 was on deposit with the Treasurer.
-In our opinion, the Statement referred to above presents fairly, in all material respects, the cash and investments deposited with the Treasurer as of June 30, 2010.
+This audit was performed as of June 30, 2011, and \$1,954,214,468 was on deposit with the Treasurer.
+In our opinion (Exhibit 1), the Statement referred to above (Exhibits 2 and 3) presents fairly, in all material respects, the cash and investments deposited with the Treasurer as of June 30, 2011.

-We also considered the Treasury's internal control over financial reporting and evaluated compliance and other matters for the purpose of expressing our opinion on the Statement.
+We also considered the Treasury's internal control over financial reporting and evaluated compliance and other matters for the purpose of expressing our opinion on the Statement (Exhibit 4).
+Statement on Auditing Standards (SAS) 115 requires deficiencies in internal control identified during the audit that are considered significant deficiencies or material weaknesses be communicated, in writing, to management and those charged with governance.
+SAS 115 defines these terms as follows: